jcurl/RJCP.DLL.Log/apps/DltDump/docs/design.md

 The history is used if context before or after a filter is required, and outputs the lines that should be recorded.
 The filter is used on the decoded trace line to identify if it should be recorded or not.
-The Console Output and File Output both contain the history and filter, which differs essentially in where it is instantiated and used, rather than the functionality.
+The Console Output and File Output both contain the context and filter, which differs essentially in where it is instantiated and used, rather than the functionality.

 The Console output just writes the output to the console.